 While the ARC is not asking for a full data management plan, having developed a plan will help to address this section.
 When addressing this section:

-Please note however that while the ARC strongly encourage the sharing of data, the changes to the funding rules are not mandating open data.
+Please note however that while the ARC strongly encourage the sharing of data, the rules are not mandating open data.

 Watch a recording of the Australian Research Data Commons (ADRC) webinar on Supporting changes to the ARC funding rules or view their Guide to filling in the data management section in ARC grant applications.